tlevine/www.thomaslevine.com/README.md

 for each of three blog categories.
 Each one is a different color, according to the section's color.

-The second row is always the `big-card` box.
+The next row is always the `big-card` box.

+On blog posts, the`big-card` is followed by an `article`.
+After the article are two `little-cards`, with an empty space in the middle.
+One links to the previous post, and the other links to the next post.

+On other pages, the `big-card` is followed by a bunch of `little-card` boxes that link to different places.

 ### Sections
 The main blog is at `/!/` and contains a box for each post.
 Special sections